bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module2-oop-code-style-and-reviews/README.md

 ## Resources and Stretch Goals

+#### Stretch:
+If you get through all of the above - make `lambdata` better!
+Implement 2 more helper functions, and/or refactor your code to be more object-oriented.

+#### Resources:

 If you have trouble getting a PEP8 tool working in your local environment, you can use [PEP8 online](http://pep8online.com/) to check code.

 Also, many organizations create their own "flavor" of style guides - for an example, read the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).

-### Stretch:
-If you get through all of the above - make `lambdata` better!
-Implement 2 more helper functions, and/or refactor your code to be more object-oriented.